ajeckmann/weather_app_2/README.md

 My constant craving for nicer weather in Chicago drove me to build my own personalized weather app.
-Still being developed as of now, but a ton of fun to do!
+This app uses React and an API to retrieve the weather details for whatever city is input.
 React is awesome!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).